spidernet-io/spiderpool/README.md

 2. Sufficient IP address resources

     As we all know, IPv6 address resources are abundant while IPv4 addresses are scarce.
-Because POD subnets can be planned independently under the "overlay network solution", a kubernetes cluster can have enough IP address resources as long as NAT technology is used in a appropriate manner.
+Because POD subnets can be planned independently under the "overlay network solution", a kubernetes cluster can have enough IP address resources as long as NAT technology is used in an appropriate manner.
 As a result, applications do not fail to start due to insufficient IPs, and IPAM components face less pressure to recover abnormal IPs.

 3. No requirement for static application IP addresses

     For the static IP address requirement, there is a difference between stateless application and stateful application.
-Regarding stateless application like deployment, the POD's name will change when the POD restart.
+Regarding stateless application like deployment, the POD's name will change when the POD restarts.
 Moreover, the business logic of the application itself is stateless, so static IP addresses are enabled only if all the POD replicas are fixed in a set of IP addresses; for stateful applications such as statefulset, considering both the fixed information including POD's names and stateful business logic, the strong binding of one POD and specific IP addresses needs to be implemented for static IP addresses.

     The "overlay network solution" mostly exposes the ingress and source addresses of services to the outside of the cluster with the help of NAT technology, and realizes the east-west communication through DNS, clusterIP and other technologies.
     In addition, although the IP block of IPAM fixes the IP to a node, it does not guarantee the application replicas to follow the scheduling.Therefore, there is no scope for the static IP address capability.
 Most of the mainstream CNIs in the community have not yet supported "static IP addressed", or support it in a rough way.